csem/experiment_tracker/README.md

 ### Parallel Coordinates
 plots.parallel_coordinates(param_df, perf_df) --> None

-param_df: pd.DataFrame mentioned above (must contain a level0 named hyperparameters)
+param_df: pd.DataFrame mentioned above (i.e. the one you load with process.file_loader).
+It must contain a level 0 named "hyperparameters".
-perf_df: must be a pandas dataframe with columns the metrics you are interested and with two-level rows with date and runs.
+perf_df: pd.DataFrmae pandas dataframe with columns the metrics you are interested and with two-level rows with date and runs.
 The runs must exists in param_df, and can be also a subset.

 Example of perf_df with one single columns:
 ```python